Suns Assign Elie Okobo to Northern Arizona | Phoenix Suns

 The Phoenix Suns have assigned guard Elie Okobo to the Northern Arizona Suns, their NBA G League affiliate.

-This is Okobo’s third G League assignment this season where he has averaged 18.6 points, 7.9 assists, 4.6 rebounds and 1.4 steals in seven games with Northern Arizona.
-He last played for the NAZ Suns on Dec.
-21, when he dished out a career-high 14 assists to go with 21 points against Erie.
+This is Okobo’s fourth G League assignment this season where he has averaged 18.1 points, 7.4 assists, 4.7 rebounds and 1.4 steals in nine games with Northern Arizona.

-The NAZ Suns next play Sunday at 3:00 p.m.
-PT at the Findlay Toyota Center against the Texas Legends.
-Tickets can be purchased atwww.nazsuns.com/tickets.
+The NAZ Suns next play Friday, the first of a home back-to-back set, against the Greensboro Swarm at 7:00 p.m.
+PT.
+Tickets are on sale at www.nazsuns.com/tickets.